Review of multi-fidelity models: Design of experiments

-Building surrogates models (SMs) requires a sampling strategy for the generation of a representative group of sample points.
-Sampling strategies are also related to the accuracy that the SM will achieve, see Dribusch et al., 2010~\cite{dribusch2010multifidelity}.
-The simplest sampling methods are grid based, such as full factorial design (FFD) where each variable (factor) is sampled at a fixed number of levels.
-This method is used for low dimensional problems (usually less than three variables), see \textbf{Figure~\ref{fig:FFD}}, and its application can be seen in Fern\'andez-Godino et al., 2016~\cite{fernandez2016anomaly}.
-Central composite design (CCD) method takes the two level FFD and adds to it the minimum number of points needed to provide three levels of each variable so that a quadratic polynomial can be fitted.
-It is often used when the number of design variables is between three and six, see \textbf{Figure~\ref{fig:CCD}}.
-For higher dimension problems only a subset of the vertices of the CCD are used in the so-called small composite design (SCD, Myers and Montgomery, 1995, pp. 351-355~\cite{montgomery1995response}).
-FFD, CCD, and SCD are not flexible in the number of sampling points and domain shape.\\\\
+The construction of SMs needs a suitable sampling technique for generating a representative set of data points.
+The choice of the sampling methodology is crucial to the SM's accuracy, as illustrated in the work of Dribusch et al. (2010) \cite{dribusch2010multifidelity}.
+Grid-based sampling methods, such as full factorial design (FFD), entail the sampling of each variable (factor) at a fixed number of levels and are generally used for low-dimensional problems (typically involving less than three variables), as depicted in Figure \ref{fig:FFD}.
+As shown in the work of Fern\'andez-Godino et al. (2016) \cite{fernandez2016anomaly}.
+On the other hand, the central composite design (CCD) method extends the two-level FFD by augmenting it with the minimum number of points required for each variable to provide three levels, enabling the fitting of a quadratic polynomial.
+This method is frequently employed for problems with three to six design variables, as shown in Figure \ref{fig:CCD}.
+For higher dimensional problems, an option is to use only a subset of the CCD vertices in an approach called small composite design (SCD), as described in the work of Myers and Montgomery (1995), pp. 351-355 \cite{montgomery1995response}.
+It should be noted that FFD, CCD and SCD are inflexible about the number of sampling points and domain shape.